bhupeshpadiyar/spring-boot-mongodb/README.md

 # spring-boot-mongodb
 Spring Boot RestFull application with MongoDB.

-# Steps to run the project
+## Steps to run the project
-1:-Download The Project
+1. Download The Project
-2:-Go to the project folder
+2. Go to the project folder
-3:- Run following command
+3. Run following command

       mvn eclipse:eclipse